kschzt/amiga-digital-sampler/README.md

 ## Acknowledgements

+- Thanks to echolevel for the awesome Open Amiga Sampler, which made this project possible.
-Thanks to 8bitbubsy for helping to debug ProTracker sample rates.
+- Thanks to 8bitbubsy for helping to debug ProTracker sample rates.

 ## License